dddiaz/dddiaz.com/content/post/goals-2022-review/index.md

 It's not perfect by any means, but it's a huge leg up on my old insulin pump, and definitely light years ahead of manual injections.
-I also still need to manually intervene whenever I eat, and tell it to give me a bolus of insulin, but other that it a lot more hands-off, which leads to a huge reduction in the mental burden that type 1 management can be.
+I also still need to manually intervene whenever I eat, and tell it to give me a bolus of insulin, but other that it is a lot more hands-off, which leads to a huge reduction in the mental burden that type 1 management can be.

 I am most looking forward to when they release an iOS app, so I can control the pump from my iPhone!